Skip to page body Home A-Z Government Community

 Dogs and Cats

 Dogs and cats can get an infection from mosquitoes called heartworm.
-If preventative medicine is not taken, a thin parasitic roundworm can develop in the arteries of the heart causing blockage.
+If preventative medicine is not taken, a parasitic roundworm can develop in the arteries of the heart causing blockage.

 Horses